-Women, Gender, and Sexuality Studies is an interdisciplinary program that places women and other marginalized peoples in all their diversity at the center of inquiry and examines how gender and sexuality influences our personal identities, cultural and artistic expressions, social arrangements, political and economic systems, and our ways of knowing and understanding the world.
-The Bachelor of Arts program in Women, Gender, and Sexuality (WGS) is organized around the following areas of concentration: feminist activism, theory, and methods of inquiry; women and other marginalized peoples as subjects of study within multicultural and global contexts; and multiple fields of difference, experience, and identity related to gender and sexuality.
-Through courses taught in these and other areas across many disciplines, as well as opportunities for internship experiences and/or independent research, students will gain:
+Women, Gender, and Sexuality Studies is an interdisciplinary program that places women and other marginalized groups in all their diversity at the center of inquiry and examines how gender and sexuality influences our personal identities, cultural and artistic expressions, social arrangements, political and economic systems, and ways of knowing and understanding the world.
+The Bachelor of Arts in Women, Gender, and Sexuality (WGS) is organized around the following areas of concentration: feminist activism, theory, and methods of inquiry; women and other peoples as subjects of study within multicultural and global contexts; and multiple fields of difference, experience, and identity related to gender and sexuality.
+Through courses taught in these and other areas across many disciplines, as well as opportunities for internship experiences and/or independent research, students will be able to:

-- Proficiency in analyzing from interdisciplinary perspectives the intersections of gender, sexuality, race, ethnicity, cultural identity, nationality, class, age, and ability;
+- Analyze through interdisciplinary perspectives the intersections of social inequality, such as: gender, sexuality, race, ethnicity, cultural identity, nationality, class, age, and ability;

-- Understanding of how institutional, social, political, and personal patterns of privilege and discrimination play a role in their own and other people’s lives;
+- Identify examples of institutional, social, political, and personal patterns of privilege and discrimination in everyday, lived experiences;

 - Bachelor of Arts in Women, Gender, and Sexuality Studies